 But what we love about lettuces is that, when planted densely, they will grow upright and be very easy to harvest.
 We’ve found that leafy greens will continue to feed our family well into the winter, especially when we utilize our greenhouse to extend the growing season.

 Do keep in mind that these are the vegetables we can grow here in the far north of Idaho.
-If your climate is more mild, you’ll likely have a larger list of vegetables that you’ll still have time to get in the ground and harvest before the weather turns too cold.
+If your climate is milder, you’ll likely have a larger list of vegetables that you’ll still have time to get in the ground and harvest before the weather turns too cold.

 More Gardening Related Posts